blackwhitehere/acme-portal-sdk/docs/docs/architecture.md

 * Displaying a list of existing `Flows` in a project
 * Fetching and displaying deployment information for each `Flow`
-* Providing a VSCode command/task for kicking of initial deployment of a flow
+* Providing a VSCode command & button for creating a deployment of a flow
-* Providing a VSCode command/task for promoting a deployment from source to target environment.
+* Providing a VSCode command & button for promoting a deployment from a source to target environment.

 The data for first two are provided by calls to configured instances of: